WayScience/Benchmarking_NF1_data/4_processing_features/README.md

 CellProfiler and DeepProfiler features can display a variety of distributions across cells.
 To facilitate analysis, we standardize all features (z-score) to the same scale.

+### Feature selection

+There are many features that are collected when using both CellProfiler and DeepProfiler.
+But, there are many features that are irrelevant due to the lack difference between single cells.
+Feature selection will only keep features that are more likely to show significance due to more variety in values.

 ---